-On October 28, 2022 counsel for Company filed a statement of defense in the Court of King's Bench of Alberta, seeking dismissal of Zenith Appraisal and Land Consulting Ltd's claim for compensation, notwithstanding that its principal, Dave Wood, a former director of the Company signed a release following his resignation from the Board during April 2020.
+Zenith Appraisal and Land Consulting Ltd's made a claim for compensation, notwithstanding that its principal, David Wood, a former director of the Company, was paid in full and signed a release following his resignation from the Board during April 2020.
 Zenith's claim is without merit and the Company will defend itself.